 Quantifying impact of background surface variation on the lightness representation

-We modeled the psychophysical data with a model based on the Signal Detection Theory (SDT, See Methods: Signal Detection Theory Model).
+We modeled the psychophysical data with a framework based on the Signal Detection Theory (SDT, See Methods: Signal Detection Theory Model).
 In such models, performance is limited by two fundamental factors.
 The first is the response variability internal to the visual system (internal noise).
 The second is the effect of our experimentally induced stimulus variability of the background surfaces on the visual system’s representation of lightness (external noise).
 The models aid in separately estimating the effect of these two factors and evaluating how much external noise intrudes on performance, compared to the intrinsic precision of the visual system’s representation of target lightness.
+The model relates the discrimination threshold (T) with the variance in the internal noise (σi2), the external noise (σe2), and the covariance scalar (σ2) as:

+T2=T02 σi2+σ2σe2

+where T0 is the threshold with no external variation (see Methods: Signal Detection Theory Model for details).
 Intuitively, performance with no external variation (covariance scalar set to 0) establishes the level of the internal noise, while the covariance scalar value at the point where thresholds start to increase relative to their value at covariance scalar 0 provides information about when the effect of the external noise is commensurate with the internal noise.

+To relate the SDT model directly with the stimuli used in our experiments, we developed a computational observer model based on a single-channel linear receptive field using the SDT framework (see Methods: Computational Observer Linear Receptive Field (Lin-RF) Model).
+The Lin-RF model is an image-computable model that converts a high-dimensional input stimulus (image) into a one-dimensional decision variable.
+The model calculates the response of a linear receptive field to an image to provide an estimate of the target LRV.
+The LRV estimate is used in the 2AFC paradigm to estimate the threshold of the computational observer, similar to the human psychophysics experiments.
+The receptive field model has the advantage that it can be implemented computationally and can be applied to stimuli with arbitrary noise properties.

-Figure 4 shows the fit of the model and computational model to the mean observer data.
+Figure 4 shows the fit of the SDT model and its computational implementation (Lin-RF model) to the mean observer data.
 Figure 5 shows the model fits to the individual observer data.
-Both model capture the broad features of the data, although the computational provides a better fit.
-This is the computational takes into account the fact that the actual covariance of the variation in background surface reflectances differs from the nominally specified variation, because we enforce a physical realizability constraint that surface reflectances lie between 0 and 1 (See Methods: Reflectance and Illumination Spectra).
+Both versions of the model capture the broad features of the data, although the computational implementation provides a better fit.
+This is because the computational implementation takes into account the fact that the actual covariance of the variation in background surface reflectances differs from the nominally specified variation, because we enforce a physical realizability constraint that surface reflectances lie between 0 and 1 (See Methods: Reflectance and Illumination Spectra).

+By fitting the models to the human data by minimizing the mean squared error between the mean observed threshold and the model, we estimated the strength of internal and external variability of the human observers during this task.
+Figure 6 compares the standard deviation of internal and external noise for the analytical SDT model and the computational implementation.
+The estimates of standard deviation of the internal noise are consistent over the two versions and different observers (mean value of internal noise standard deviation = 0.0253, standard deviation = 0.0012 < 5% of mean, maximum deviation from mean = 0.0018 < 8% of mean).
+Both model versions show individual differences in the estimate of external noise among the observers.
+Across all observers, the estimate of external noise standard deviation is higher for the computational implementation observer model as compared to the TSD model.

 DISCUSSION: